setsojs/setso/readme.md

 # Setso

-> Psst, setso is still in developement.
-While you can use it, it's still really hard to setup.
-Expect bugs and missing features.

-Setso, a library to automatically convert your markdown to html in an orderd fashion.
+Setso, a library to automatically convert your markdown to html in an ordered fashion.

+## Why use setso

+- Has sensible defaults, yet is customizable
+- Ships zero js to the browser by default
+- Is not concerned with the way you serve/deploy your files
+- Auto injects css in your html, with automatic support for compiling scss

-## Quickstart
+## Quick start

-If you want something quickly setup with some sane defaluts, you can use the [setso defalut template](https://github.com/setsojs/setso-starter)
+If you want something quickly setup with our personal recommendations, you can use the [setso default template](https://github.com/setsojs/setso-starter)

+It comes equipped with Vite as the build tool for a blazingly fast experience.

+If you prefer to setup things manually:

 ## Installation